Cost of Delay: the Economic Impact of a Delay in Project Delivery

-- Product development – the amount of money you will lose if you delay the launch of your new product.
+Product development – the amount of money you will lose if you delay your new product's launch.

 CoD combines urgency and value – two things that humans are not very good at distinguishing between.
-To make decisions, you need to understand not just how valuable something is, but how urgent it is.
+To make decisions, you need to understand not just how valuable something is but also how urgent it is.

 How to Calculate Cost of Delay?